Q. How does it work?

 Q. What is FireIce?

-A. FireIce is an environmentally-friendly powder like substance, that when mixed with water, becomes a gel.
-This gel can coat wood or other substances, making them fire resistant even when exposed to fires over 2000-degrees.
-FireIce acts both to put out fire and dissipate heat, protecting your home and surrounding property wherever it is applied.
+A. FireIce is an environmentally-friendly powder-like substance, that when mixed with water, becomes a gel.
+This gel can coat wood or other substances, making them fire-resistant even when exposed to fires over 2000-degrees.
+FireIce acts both to put out the fire and dissipate heat, protecting your home and surrounding property wherever it is applied.
 In the Colorado FireBreak system, it is mixed with an appropriate amount of water and sprayed where needed for greatest protection.
 FireIce is not toxic to humans, wildlife or pets.
 In fact, you could eat it with no harmful effects.
 Once the fire danger is over, you can clean it off with a water spray.

 Q. Why does FireIce outperform Class-A foam or water alone?

 A. Many Class-A foams are corrosive, and some are even toxic.
 As a result, many families would prefer to avoid them entirely.
 Many Class-A foams dissipate and break down too quickly to provide protection following a fire evacuation.
 FireIce requires far less water to activate it than Class-A foams.
 This is a major consideration for many mountain communities where the availability of water during a wildfire is limited.